Matinee (1993 film): Plot

 At the Saturday matinee, Sherry encounters Stan, who is attending the premiere screening with Gene and Dennis.
 Initially upset that he deceived her, she later reconciles with him when Gene intercedes on the couple's behalf.
-Sandra attends the premiere with her parents, but leaves them to watch the film with Gene.
+Sandra attends the premiere with her parents but leaves them to watch the film with Gene.
 When Harvey (costumed as the Mant! monster) sees Sherry and Stan kissing during the film, he attacks Stan in a rage, then punches Woolsey after he tries to intervene, and a chase ensues.
 Stan takes a shotgun from a fallout shelter located in the theater's basement and uses it to frighten off Harvey.
 Sandra and Gene are unintentionally locked inside the shelter when the door is accidentally closed and its time-lock activated.
 While trapped inside, the two comfort each other, eventually sharing their first kiss.
 Woolsey helps rescue the pair from the shelter before their oxygen supply runs out.

 Harvey reappears and holds his switchblade to Ruth's throat, demanding the movie premiere's cash receipts from Woolsey.
 As he steals the cash, he kidnaps Sherry and escapes.
-Howard immediately calls the police and Harvey is quickly arrested after crashing Woolsey's Cadillac outside the movie theater.
+Howard immediately calls the police and Harvey is quickly arrested after crashing Woolsey's 1959 Cadillac convertible outside the movie theater.
 Sherry and Stan happily reunite after this ordeal.
 Woolsey also realizes that Harvey has turned the "Rumble-Rama" machinery up so high that the now-overcrowded theater balcony is starting to collapse from the heavy sound vibrations.
 Assisted by Gene, Woolsey projects trompe-l'œil footage of an atomic bomb mushroom cloud that appears to blast a hole through the screen and the theater's outside wall, quickly evacuating the now panicked audience to safety.

-After the Cuban Missile Crisis has ended, Ruth and Woolsey leave for another premiere in Cleveland bidding goodbye to Sandra and Gene.
+After the Cuban Missile Crisis has ended, Ruth and Woolsey leave for another premiere in Cleveland, bidding goodbye to Sandra and Gene.
 Woolsey has grown fond of the two kids, telling Ruth he might like to have two children after they marry.
-Sandra and Gene watch them drive away in Woolsey's new Cadillac.
+Sandra and Gene watch them drive away in Woolsey's new 1961 Cadillac.
 Navy helicopters fly over the beaches in Key West, implying that Gene's father will soon return home.